ndemou/Out-PingStats/README.md

     # run
     powershell -exec bypass -c "$Env:USERPROFILE\Out-PingStats.ps1 $(read-host 'Enter host to ping')"

-   * Notice the shortcut shown at the end the graph titles.
+   * Notice the keyboard shortcut shown at the end of the graph titles.
 You can use these shortcuts to hide and show the graphs.
    * Hit Ctrl-S to toggle betweeen the two possible graph resolutions and keep whichever looks better.
 You will get *good enough* graphs without configuring anything but if you spent a few minutes you will get production quality graphs (details follow).

 ## Why would you want to use it?